 These are worth their weight in gold.
 Sure you could go with just flip flops, but have you ever tried pulling a kayak up a muddy riverbank in flip flops?
 It’s not pretty, believe me.

-For kayak camping, look for something that’s halfway between a traditional water shoe and a hiking sneaker.
+For a kayaking camping trip, look for something that’s halfway between a traditional water shoe and a hiking sneaker.
 Here are two great options.

 Comfy Kayak Seat